kpion/Spaghetti/README.md

 **Spaghetti** is a small, PHP-based tool designed to generate Markdown documentation for individual topics or code snippets.
 While larger projects may benefit from more extensive tools like Sphinx, **Spaghetti** offers a quick and simple way to document code, database structures, and directory contents in Markdown format.

 ## Installation

+Installing Spaghetti as a regular Composer dependency is NOT supported.
+Spaghetti is a tool, not a library.
+As such, it should be installed as a standalone package, so that Spaghetti's dependencies do not interfere with your project's dependencies.

 Install globally with Composer: